nicmorais/nicmorais.github.io/_posts/2019-10-12-Padavan-Mi-Router-4-English.md

 This router and Mi R3G have the same SoC, and the files we are going to flash were made for the other router.

 ## 1. Disassembling the router
 Under the device there's a sticker, where you must open a hole in order to remove a screw that's under it.
-Then, just the bottom cover.
+Then, just take off the bottom cover.

 ![Aparelho Aberto](https://i.imgur.com/jL15axD.jpg)